 • They can speak to their teacher or any trusted adult.

 • Pupils know the key members of staff that are responsible for safeguarding in the school.
 They can also identify trusted adults within the school.
-They can speak to the Designated Safeguarding Lead, Mrs Watkins, Mrs Wright or Mrs Mitchell
+They can speak to the Designated Safeguarding Lead, Mrs Watkins, Mrs Huggins, Mr Reid or Mrs Reid.

 • OCPJA has a safeguarding notice board with photos of the members of staff responsible for Safeguarding displayed on this.